-The Service Design Network, as the leading global organisation for service design expertise, is now in a position to provide answers to these demands.
-Based on the survey we conducted, our Accredited Service Design Trainer initiative brings a new level of transparency to the market, connecting those in search of service design training to a qualified selection of training providers.
+The Service Design Network, as the leading global organisation for service design expertise, is now in a position to provide a solution.
+Our SDN Accredited Service Design Trainer initiative brings a new level of transparency to the market, connecting those in search of service design training to a qualified selection of training providers.

 Who can become an accredited trainer?

 The SDN welcomes all individuals or groups of individuals within companies and organisations who are conducting training and educational/enabling activities within the domain of Service Design to become Accredited Trainers.
 There are two types of Accredited Trainers:

 - Service Design Trainer

 The Service Design Trainer teaches fundamental knowledge about service design in a professional and state-of-the-art approach.
 He or she provides theory, methodology and practical exercises within training/enabling sessions in order to give the participants a solid understanding of the “Why”, “What” and “How” of service design and provides inspiring hands-on experience in using service design methods and tools.
 He/she is thoroughly familiar with the service design process and terminology, along with fundamental service design literature and is able to cross-reference and make recommendations related to this knowledge.
 The Service Design Trainer is able to clearly articulate and contextualises the benefits of service design based on a business or circumstance.

 - The Service Design Master Trainer/Coach

 The Service Design Master Trainer/Coach teaches fundamental skills in service design, has practical service design experience, as well, has conducted a relevant set of service design projects in companies or organisations.
 He/she is familiar with advanced service design literature and new research findings, as well, is familiar with a broad set of case studies from different areas and able to cross-reference to this body of knowledge.